 4.3.1 Maintaining the RTI website

 The University will maintain an RTI website (refer Section 7 below) and will endeavour to provide relevant and up-to-date information concerning the operation of the RTI Act which is readily and easily accessible to University Members and the public.
-Relevant links such as a 'Right to Information' footer on the USQ Home Page is a mandatory requirement.
+Relevant links such as a 'Right to Information' footer on the UniSQ Home Page is a mandatory requirement.

 4.3.2 Maintaining a Publication Scheme

-The University will maintain a Publication Scheme (refer Section 7 below) on its RTI website which describes and categorises information routinely available from USQ.
+The University will maintain a Publication Scheme (refer Section 7 below) on its RTI website which describes and categorises information routinely available from UniSQ.
 The information is structured and accessible through seven classes (mandatory requirement).